grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/06 Test life cycle.md

 </CodeGroup>

-You might have noticed the function signatures of the `default` and `teardown` functions take an argument, referred to here as `data`.
+You might have noticed the function signatures of the `default()` and `teardown()` functions take an argument, referred to here as `data`.

-This `data` is whatever the `setup` function returns.

-You can pass only data (i.e. JSON) between `setup()` and the other stages.
-You cannot pass functions.

-Here's an example of passing some data from setup to VU and teardown stages:
+Here's an example of passing some data from the setup code to the VU and teardown stages:

 <CodeGroup labels={["Setup/Teardown"]} lineNumbers={[true]}>